 Now I don't have children of my own, so take that with a grain of salt, but it's not a stretch to say that our society has become embroiled in fear in many different forms.
 I'd even venture the guess that many parents might not be as scared for their children but of them.
 Understanding and proactively dealing with this fear, such as parents refusing to put their children on school buses not equipped with seat belts, fears that are sometimes unfounded or misdirected or a result of a simple misunderstanding, has become an all-important job description for pupil transporters.

 Skenazy told Stossel and his audience that she would be allowing her son, now 12, to go trick or treating alone this year.
-He son now regularly takes the subway all by his lonesome, and he was only followed once, by a woman who admonished him for being so foolish.
-Certainly the thousands of pieces of hate mail Skenazy said she has received backs up this viewpoint.
+Her son now regularly takes the subway all by his lonesome, and he was only followed once, by a woman who admonished him for being so foolish.
+Certainly the thousands of pieces of hate mail Skenazy said she has received back up this viewpoint.

 Some would say she's rolling the dice, while others would comment that she's empowering her child.
 Still we -- the pupil transportation industry, parents, society -- must remain vigilant.
 Or cautiously optimistic.

 FBI agent Marybeth King followed Skenazy at NASDPTS Friday morning, and in some ways she contradicted Skenazy's presentation.
 King, after all, is a trained professional who has undoubtedly seen some horrible, horrible things that human beings are capable of.
-But, as Hollander pointed out, King also made a good point that we don't want to scare people to death; instead we want to educate and be aware.
+But, as Nevada's Hollander pointed out, King also made a good point that we don't want to scare people to death; instead we want to educate and be aware.

 "If the fireman who was on the scene in Times Square had not been so educated, the bomb would have more than likely gone off.
 And that secret was awareness and education," Hollander added.
 "They were both awesome and very interesting!"